ancientjadestatue/jadenovels/README.md

 ## Local Development

-To run locally:
+### Option 1: Using Jekyll directly (Recommended for GitHub Pages compatibility)

+1. Install Ruby (version 3.1 or higher)
-1. Install Jekyll: `gem install jekyll bundler`
+2. Install Bundler: `gem install bundler`
+3. Install dependencies: `bundle install`
-2. Run: `bundle exec jekyll serve`
+4. Run the development server: `bundle exec jekyll serve`
+5. Open `http://localhost:4000` in your browser

+### Option 2: Using Docker (for development only - not needed for GitHub Pages)

+If you prefer Docker for local development:

+1. Install Docker Desktop
+2. Run: `docker-compose up --build`
 3. Open `http://localhost:4000` in your browser

+**Note:** Docker files are excluded from the repository via `.gitignore` as GitHub Pages doesn't use them.

 ## Features